rxi/lurker/README.md

 ```lua
 require("lurker").update()
 ```
-lurker will automatically detect changed files and hotswap them into the running project.
+Lurker will automatically detect changed files and hotswap them into the running project.